Feed on

 www.FuelManagerServices.com

-Fueling Strategy: Please “PARTIAL FILL ONLY” today/tonight, Thursday prices will drop 3.5 cents ~Be Safe
+Fueling Strategy: Please “PARTIAL FILL ONLY” today due to Friday wholesale prices will DROP 5 Cents ~ Be Safe

 Loren R Bailey, President